kriasoft/graphql-starter-kit/CONTRIBUTING.md

-# Contributing to GraphQL Starter Kit
+# Contributing to Node.js API Starter Kit

 ♥ [Node.js API Starter Kit](https://github.com/kriasoft/nodejs-api-starter) and
 want to get involved?
 Thanks!
 There are plenty of ways you can help!